-Any requests for adjustments to the clinical hours must be submitted in writing to the Clinical Education Coordinator and the clinical agency for approval.
+Any requests for adjustments to the clinical hours must be submitted in writing to the Clinical Education Coordinator.
+If reasonable accommodations can be arranged with the clinical agency, a Supplemental Clinical Education form will be completed to document the changes made.
 No clinical hours may start earlier than 7 am, nor extend beyond 5 pm.